Warning for Sunshine Coast residents as fire crews battle more than 100 blazes across Queensland and NSW

 On Tuesday night, some 79 fires were burning across Queensland, with another 52 in New South Wales.

-One of the most dangerous was at Peregian Beach on the Sunshine Coast, where more than 5000 people were evacuated from their homes on Monday night.
+, where more than 5000 people were evacuated from their homes on Monday night.

 By Tuesday evening, Noosa Mayor Tony Wellington said it was still too dangerous for them to return home.